angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 the Oracle to do so effectively.

 1. Cast Brainstorm and put back Oracle then Ponder on top.
-1. Cast LED, cycle SW cracking LED for {{UUU}} and draw the Ponder.
+1. Cast LED, cycle SW cracking LED for {U}{U}{U} and draw the Ponder.
 1. Cast Ponder and arrange your library so that it is (EoA, TO, Pn)
 1. Draw Edge, Cycle Edge and draw Oracle.
 1. Cast Oracle to win.

-As you can see this pile does not beat removal on Oracle as it leaves a single card in your deck however, if you have an additional {{U}} available then you can change step 3 above to arrange the deck (EoA, Pn, TO) and cast the second Ponder with the additional {{U}}.
-Likewise, if you have another cantrip in addition to the Oracle in hand, you can use that instead of the first Ponder in the example and use that extra card to generate the additional {{U}} needed for the same starting mana cost.
+As you can see this pile does not beat removal on Oracle as it leaves a single card in your deck however, if you have an additional {U} available then you can change step 3 above to arrange the deck (EoA, Pn, TO) and cast the second Ponder with the additional {U}.
+Likewise, if you have another cantrip in addition to the Oracle in hand, you can use that instead of the first Ponder in the example and use that extra card to generate the additional {U} needed for the same starting mana cost.

-> {{BBB}} + Brainstorm + Thassa's Oracle + Cantrip
+> {B}{B}{B} + Brainstorm + Thassa's Oracle + Cantrip

 <row variant="pile">{{!LED}} {{!SW}} {{!LP}} {{!EoA}} {{!Pn}}</row>

 1. Cast Brainstorm and put back Oracle then your Cantrip on top.
-1. Cast LED and LP, cycle SW cracking LED for {{UUU}} and draw the Cantrip.
+1. Cast LED and LP, cycle SW cracking LED for {U}{U}{U} and draw the Cantrip.
 1. Cast the Cantrip and arrange your library so that it is (EoA, Pn, TO)
 1. Draw Edge, Cycle Edge and draw Oracle.
 1. Cast Oracle to win.